exploratory-io/book/viz/limit.md

 ### Bottom

 You can show only the number of categories that have the lowest values.
-For example, you can define "Bottom 30 Bars".
+For example, you can define "Bottom 20 Countries".

 ![](images/limit4.png)